What is ALCI?

 - ensure that the necessary structure and supports are in place to facilitate the development and activities of the association.

-The Association of Lactation Consultants in Ireland is represented on the Irish National Committee for Breastfeeding and the Advisory Committee of the Baby Friendly Hospital Initiative in Ireland.
-ALCI is a Global Partner of International Lactation Consultant Association (ILCA), the global association for health workers who specialise in breastfeeding.
+The Association of Lactation Consultants in Ireland is a Global Partner of International Lactation Consultant Association (ILCA), the global association for health workers who specialise in breastfeeding.
 ILCA is a founding and participating member of the World Alliance for Breastfeeding (WABA) , and has NGO status with WHO and United Nations organizations such as UNICEF.